Lauren Matchison, AIA

 B.Arch, University of Arizona M.Arch, Syracuse University

-She is currently the Director of two USC programs for pre-college students: A-Lab Architecture Development Program and Exploration of Architecture program.
-She also served as the Program Coordinator for the Bachelor of Science in Architectural Studies as well as the Interim Director of Landscape Architecture + Urbanism.
+Lauren is currently the Director of Pre-College Programs, which includes the A-Lab Architecture Development Program and two Exploration of Architecture Programs.
+She formerly served as the Program Coordinator for the Bachelor of Science in Architectural Studies as well as the Interim Director of Landscape Architecture + Urbanism.
 Lauren began teaching at USC Architecture in 2007.

-She is an Associate Professor of Practice and a licensed architect in California.
+Lauren is an Associate Professor of Practice and a licensed architect in California.
 Her research interests include architectural education and pedagogy, the intersection of architecture with health and wellness, and architecture and socio-cultural practices.
 Her most recent papers “Achieving Educational Equity: Architecture Development Programs as Transformative Models to Increase Inclusivity in University Admissions” and “Creating an Academic Community of Inquiry: Educating Architects to Replace Parameters with People” reflect these interests.
 Lauren received a Master of Architecture degree from Syracuse University and a Bachelor of Architecture degree from the University of Arizona.

 - 303Principles of Spatial Design IPrinciples of Spatial Design IPrerequisite(s): ARCH 203 Introduction to design principles and processes; sequence of exercises emphasizing development of basic skills, ideas, and techniques used in the creation of simplified urban space design projects.